tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** 23, Mikoto, and Q were on the TI11 talon.
+**How did this roster happen?** 23, Mikoto, and Q were on the TI11 Talon.
 Oli left iG and finally returned to his home region and Jabz left Fnatic with SunBhie in tow.

 **How was their DPC year?** 1120 points